-Hello everyone!
-Today I am turning a sweater into a cardigan.
+Hello, everyone!
+Today I am turning a no sew sweater into a cardigan.
 Here’s the best part… no sewing machine?
 No problem!
-This is a no-sew project!
+This is a project that does not require sewing at all!
 Here’s what I did:

 First I took a sweater that I didn’t mind cutting up, and cut it right down the middle.
 In order to turn it into a cardigan, I needed an iron and some fabric tape.

 I let my iron heat up on the Wool/Silk setting and went over to my sweater to begin preparing it.
 I trimmed each edge so that it would be straight and neat, and then measured and cut how much of the fabric tape I would need.